ZiyiDuan/ZiyiDuan.github.io/source/about/index.md

 >* How do our brains form working memory representations?
->* How do our brains track multiple goals within working memory?
+>* How do we allocate limited working memory resources to achieve behavioral goals?
 >* How does past experience interact with current working memory?